N0E-P/NFT_detector/README.md

    Now, feel free to create text and vocal channels only for members with the ```NFT owner``` role.

 <h1>How to start the bot:</h1>
-1. Go on replit.com and add this repo.
+1. Fork this repo and go on replit.com.

 2. Paste theses 2 commands in the shell: